sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 * probablity of a word w1 occuring in a class

-* p(w1 | clas) = (number of times w1 occurs in class + alpha) / (total number of words in class + total number of vords in the vocabulary)
+* p(w1 | class) = (number of times w1 occurs in class + alpha) / (total number of words in class + total number of words in the vocabulary)

 * Here aplha is the smoothing factor which helps overcome problems of when a word in the query does not occur within a class.
-This hyperparameter comes handy when trying to optimize the classificaation, that is increase the accuracy.
+This hyperparameter comes handy when trying to optimize the classification, that is increase the accuracy.

 <pre>
 P(Urinary Tract Infection) = 0.008207509918583007